yuvanvishnupandi/finance_tracker_java/README.md

 Log in using the same account → verifies data retrieval.

-Add income and expense records.
+Add income and expense records and others.

 View the updated balance and charts in real-time.